funcionante/makerlab/_docs/developer/network-manager.md

     Returns: None
 ```

-#### Packet-In Handler
+#### Packet-In handler

 Given an OpenFlow event, parses that event packet.

-According to the In-Packet origin, there are multiple alternitives:
+According to the In-Packet origin, there are multiple alternatives:
 *   If the traffic comes from the VxLAN tunnel port with the broadcast MAC
 destination, calls the `_parse_vxlan_broadcast` method with the given packet
 message and its headers;
 *   If the traffic comes from the VxLAN tunnel port with a destination IP
-address, use the `get_vni` method to obtain the VLAN ID to forward to the
+address, use the `get_vni` method to obtain the VLAN ID to forward it to the
 correct VLAN;
 *   If the traffic comes from an host directly connected to the switch, obtain
 its VLAN ID using the `get_port_to_vlan` method;